robkorv/pickaxe/README.md

 pickaxe
 =======

-Me learning Ruby with a pickaxe
+Me learning Ruby with a pickaxe.
+I'm on Ubuntu Desktop 14.04.

 ## Creating a Ruby environment